Zardian18/Zardian18/README.md

 - 👋 Hi, I’m @Zardian18
-- 👀 I’m interested in game development and 3D modeling
+- 👀 I’m interested in Machine learning and Game Development
-- 🌱 I’m currently working at Alfaleus Technology as a Unity Developer.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : https://zardian18.github.io/portfolio_2

 <!---